Summary of Transfer Credit Policy

 Hiram College is committed to a rigorous, creative, and demanding intellectual environment that focuses on methods for acquiring knowledge and understanding about human beings and the world and to the development of socially responsible, ethical citizens.

-The Registrar’s Office determines if transferred courses, after meeting the requirements within the above Statement of Criteria, align with the learning outcomes of our Core Curriculum and General Education Requirements respectively, and therefore, fulfill said requirements.
-Decisions are made based upon course descriptions, syllabi, and, when needed, student writing samples from the course.
-If the Registrar’s Office is unable to determine clear alignment, the Dean of the College or the Associate Dean of the College will be asked to make the final determination.
+In the case where a student has not completed their associate degree, the Registrar’s Office determines if transferred courses, after meeting the requirements within the above Statement of Criteria, align with the learning outcomes of our Core Curriculum and General Education Requirements respectively, and therefore, fulfill those requirements.
+Decisions are made based upon course descriptions and syllabi.
+If the Registrar’s Office is unable to determine clear alignment, the dean of the College or the associate dean of the College will be asked to make the final determination.

-Awarding of Credit to Fulfill First-Year Colloquium Requirements
+Awarding of Credit to Fulfill First-Year Program Requirements

-All Hiram College traditional students are required to complete both a First-Year Colloquium (FRCL) and a First-Year Seminar (FSEM).
-The Colloquia are a series of seminars on special topics across the liberal arts and sciences, designed to introduce students to college-level writing and oral communication.
+All Hiram College students coming to college for the first time are required to complete both an Enduring Questions Seminar (FYEN) and an Urgent Questions Seminar (FYUR).
+The Enduring Questions and Urgent Questions Seminars are a series of seminars on special topics across the liberal arts and sciences, designed to introduce students to college-level writing and oral communication.
 The First-Year Seminars continue the students’ introduction to the examination of substantial intellectual issues, while seeking to improve the students’ college-level writing and analytical abilities by emphasizing research across disciplines.
-Professional and Graduate Studies students are required to complete both Writing in the Liberal Arts and Foundations of the Liberal Arts (FDLA), which have similar learning outcome goals as the First-Year Colloquium and First-Year Seminar.
-For additional information on the goals of Core Curriculum, please see Hiram’s Core Curriculum section below.
+Transfer students will take UCS 28000 ADDRESSING URGENT CHALLENGES which has similar learning outcome goals as the Enduring Questions and Urgent Questions Seminars.
+This course will prepare students for the UCS 38000 SEM:Urgent Challenges Seminar which is normally taken in the junior year.
+For additional information on the goals of Core Curriculum, please see Hiram’s Core Curriculum section.